Outer Bounds on the CEO Problem with Privacy Constraints: Statement of Results for Log-Loss Distortion Measure

-The model that we deal with in this section corresponds to a special case of the one shown in Fig. \ref{model} {where $Z$ is independent of other random variables}.
-For this model, the auxiliary random variable $V_k, k \in \{1,2\},$ does not appear in the expression of the rate-distortion-leakage region, and {it is shown to be exactly tight}.
+The model that we deal with in this section corresponds to {Case (II.1) in Section \ref{II-B}, and its joint distribution is given in \eqref{jointd-no-SI}}.
+For this model, the auxiliary random variable $V_k, k \in \{1,2\},$ does not appear in the expression of the rate-distortion-leakage region, and it is shown to be exactly tight.

 For discrete sources, the following inner and outer bounds are obtained.
-We present the expressions of these bounds in detail so as to facilitate the comprehension of a difference on the rate-distortion-leakage region compared to the model with SI at Eve in the upcoming subsection. \begin{Proposition} An inner bound $\mathcal{R}^{\rm L}_{\rm in}$ on the rate-distortion-leakage region of the model without SI at Eve under log-loss distortion is given as the closure of the set of all tuples $(R_1,R_2,L_1,L_2,D) \in \mathbb{R}^5_+$ s.t. for all joint distributions with $|\mathcal{U}_k| \le |\mathcal{Y}_k|+3$ and $|Q| \le 6$. \end{Proposition} {Proof}:~~~~The proof follows by setting $V_k$ and $Z$ as constants and choosing the reproduction function $\hat{X}(U_1,U_2,Q) = P_{X|U_1U_2Q}(x|U_1,U_2,Q)$ for $x \in \mathcal{X}$ in Theorem \ref{th1}.
+We present the expressions of these bounds in detail so as to facilitate the comprehension of a difference on the rate-distortion-leakage region compared to the model with SI at Eve in the upcoming subsection. \begin{Proposition} An inner bound $\mathcal{R}^{\rm L}_{\rm in}$ on the rate-distortion-leakage region of the model without SI at Eve under log-loss distortion is given as the closure of the set of all tuples $(R_1,R_2,L_1,L_2,D) \in \mathbb{R}^5_+$ s.t.